transparency-dev/witness/cmd/omniwitness/README.md

 ### Simple

-The simplest possible configuration brings up the OmniWitness to follow all of the logs, but the witnessed checkpoints will not be distributed and can only be disovered via the witness HTTP endpoints.
+The simplest possible configuration brings up the OmniWitness to follow all of the logs, but the witnessed checkpoints will not be distributed and can only be discovered via the witness HTTP endpoints.
 You will need to have followed the steps in [Witness Key Generation](#witness-key-generation).

 ```
 go run github.com/transparency-dev/witness/cmd/omniwitness@master --alsologtostderr --v=1 \
   --private_key PRIVATE+KEY+my.witness+67890abc+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx \
-  --public_key my.witness+67890abc+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx \
   --db_file ~/witness.db
 ```